ayv8er/san-fran-film-locations/README.md

 The Locations component is passed three functions regarding the drag and drop feature, the locations state variable and the searchTitle variable which is controlled by the Searchbar component.

+The Itinerary component is only passed the markers state variable

 ## Map.js

 Inside the Map component there are two useEffects; one for the initial Google maps instantiation and the other to re-render map markers when the markers array is re-set to state.